 A temporary restraining order is valid for 90 days from the time the respondent is served with the TRO papers.
 If you want to extend the order, a TRO/Injunction hearing is required.
 The date and time of your TRO/Injunction hearing appears on your TRO.
 During this hearing, you need to present the court with information about continued abuse and threats.
 Based on your testimony and documentation, the judge decides whether to extend your protection beyond 90 days.
 The judge can issue an injunction for up to three years.

 The respondent will be ordered by the court to appear for the hearing.
-If you do not appear, your petition may be dismissed, even if the respondent hasn't been served with a copy of the TRO.
+If you do not appear, your petition will be dismissed, even if the respondent hasn’t been served with a copy of the TRO.

 Keep a copy of your TRO with you at all times and report violations to the police immediately.

 Remember, a TRO or injunction does not necessarily make you safe.
 Please take proper precautions.